KimathiNewton/Covid_Vaccine_Sentiment_Analysis/README.md

 [Read more about Text classification with Hugging Face](https://huggingface.co/tasks/text-classification)

 The Hugging face models are Deep Learning based, so will need a lot of computational GPU power to train them.
-Please use [Colab](https://Find below a simple example, with just `3 epochs of fine-tuning`.

 ## Application of Hugging Face Text classification model Fune-tuning
 Read more about the fine-tuning concept : [here](https://deeplizard.com/learn/video/5T-iXNNiwIs#:~:text=Fine%2Dtuning%20is%20a%20way,perform%20a%20second%20similar%20task.).research.google.com/) to do it, or your other GPU cloud provider, or a local machine having NVIDIA GPU.